SamyaDaleh/CL-Toolbox/README.md

 - prints full traces or only successful traces
 - automatically transforms grammars into more expressive formalisms
 - can convert grammars to fit the algorithm
-- displays derivated trees for CFG Topdown, Shiftreduce, Earley and TAG CYK and Earley
+- displays derivated trees for CFG Topdown, Shiftreduce, Earley and TAG CYK and Earley, sRCG Earley
 - for TAG displays item trees on mouseover